Shin Splints Treatment

 Shin Splints Treatment – Overuse Injury

-Shin splints resulting from an overuse injury can be cured or treated with Active Release Techniques®, a revolutionary treatment for overuse or repetitive strain soft tissue injuries.
-This medically patented treatment physically breaks down your scar tissue, the root cause of overuse or repetitive strain injuries.
-Active Release Techniques ®, is new, it’s different and more importantly, it works.
+Shin splints resulting from an overuse injury can be treated with Active Release Techniques®, a treatment for overuse or repetitive strain soft tissue injuries.
+This medically patented treatment physically breaks down your scar tissue, the root cause of most overuse or repetitive strain injuries.

 For chronic shin splints, a relatively new technology called Shockwave Therapy can help.
 It works by sending sound waves into your leg, prompting a healing reaction in the bone. ”There are a number of conditions, and this is one of them, where the healing process seems to have stalled, it’s burned itself out, so the sound waves tend to restart that healing process1.”